aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/03_UIForAnalysis.md

 1. Preview your application
 2. Click the "Generate Inventory Insights" button
 3. Wait for the analysis to complete
-4. Review the insights provided by AWS Bedrock
+4. Review the insights provided by Amazon Bedrock
 5. Examine the visualization to identify at-risk products

 ## Example